 This paleo dietribe notwithstanding, the key thing to recognize is that the original tool is inside us.
 Yes, we’ve been playing with fire.
 Rome is burning.
 For many, life is hell.
 But like Aldous Huxley says, “nothing burns in hell but the self.”

 The word man means thinker.
 We have the power to conceptualize.
 That allows for language, mathematics, art, and more.
 But this ability to refine, to simplify, is also the original drug.
+Before agriculture, there was menticulture.
 Thinking is our first and foremost addiction.

 Thinking isn’t something to get rid of.
 It’s our Sovereign’s Orb, our royal ball and chain.
 We can’t throw it out.
 It’s not just water on the brain; it’s the baby.

 This is It

 Our forefathers had civilization inside themselves, the wild outside.
 We live in the civilization they created, but within us the wilderness still lingers.
 What they dreamed, we live, and what they lived, we dream.